Ōmura Station (Nagasaki)

 Ōmura Station (大村駅, Ōmura-eki) is the major railway station in the city of Ōmura, Nagasaki Prefecture, Japan.
-It is operated by JR Kyushu and is on the Ōmura Line.
+It is operated by JR Kyushu.

 Lines

 The station is served by the Ōmura Line and is located 36.2 km from the starting point of the line at Haiki.
 Besides the local services on the line, the Rapid Seaside Liner also stops at the station.

 Station layout

 The station consists of two staggered side platforms serving two tracks.
 A siding branches off track 1.
 The station building is a timber building of traditional Japanese design which was built in 1918.
 It houses a waiting room, a kiosk, automatic ticket vending machines and a staffed ticket window.
 Access to the opposite side platform is by means of a footbridge.

 Management of the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
 It staffs the ticket window which is equipped with a Midori no Madoguchi facility.

 The station building also houses the facilities of a community radio station "FM Omura 76.3".